open-dynaMIX/raiseorlaunch/README.rst

                             the window title regex
       -e COMMAND, --exec COMMAND
                             command to run with exec.
 If omitted, -c, -s or -t will be used (lower-case).
-The command will always be quoted, so make sure you properly escape internal quotation marks.
-See the README for examples.
-Careful:
-                            The command will not be checked prior to execution!
+Careful: The command will not be checked prior to execution!
       --no-startup-id       use --no-startup-id when running command with exec -w WORKSPACE, --workspace WORKSPACE
                             workspace to use